 4. Most of your stuff can probably be divided into two basic categories: the utilitarian and the sentimental.
-The sentimental is that which may have no value to anyone but yourself, or perhaps people close to you, such as your children (born or unborn), etc. This is the stuff that can be a lot harder to part with: personal items, photos, souvenirs, letters, and the like (“Yes, Virginia, there really was a time before e-mail…”).
-Going through a wide array of these items (including papers and mementos from as far back as elementary school), I have been experiencing the tension between the desires to both hold on to the past and to let go of it.
+The sentimental is that which may have no value to anyone but yourself, or perhaps people close to you, such as your children (born or unborn), etc. This is the stuff that can be a lot harder to part with: personal items, photos, souvenirs, letters (“Yes, Virginia, there really was a time before e-mail…”), etc. Going through a wide array of these items (including papers and mementos from as far back as elementary school), I have been experiencing the tension between the desires to both hold on to the past and to let go of it.
 I think it helps to view decluttering as a process, and one that you can expect will be a time-consuming one.
 It is hard to let go of things all at once, but it is more doable in stages.
 I have found that I may have been hesitant to throw away much at all after going through an entire box full of papers, but on a second or third pass a short time later it suddenly becomes obvious that I don’t need half of what is in there, and it becomes easier to let go of it.
 What I have done in a lot of cases is organized things into categories, even if I haven’t yet pared them down all that much.
 Consolidating and organizing such items can give you a different perspective on them, and can make it easier to manage, reduce, or discard them at a later date.
 Of course, in the digital age, scanning some things before throwing them away altogether might be the most comfortable and comforting option (take note several years later if you’ve ever even gone back once to look at these digital files!).

-5. No matter how thorough you are in your decluttering, your stuff will continue to amass, and chaos will inevitably reappear (my high school chemistry teacher referred to this as the law of entropy).
+5. No matter how thorough you are in your decluttering, your stuff will continue to amass, and chaos will inevitably reappear (my high school chemistry teacher referred to this phenomenon as the law of entropy).
 Devising a system to manage incoming stuff on a regular basis can help you to deter the buildup of clutter.

 6. Some advantages of decluttering: